spectrogames8/vector-library/README.md

 # vector-library
-A library in C that creates vectors.
+A library in C that creates and changes vectors.